GuyMograbi/mograblog/src/posts/2016/07/the-many-ways-of-running-typescript.md

 When I tried to use nodejs libraries like `fs`, or protractor api like `browser.get` I started getting errors from the compiler about undefined variables.
 It seems it is pretty easy to bridge the gap between Typescript and existing js libraries.

 All Typescript needs is `definition` for the missing types.
 Definitions are managed with `typings` - the definition manager for Typescript.

+### Update - typings no longer required? (updated on november 2016)

+According to [this stackoverflow question](http://stackoverflow.com/questions/37548066/typescript-typings-in-npm-types-org-packages) it seems that typings might be going away soon to a more comfortable setup with `npm` and [`@types` project](https://github.com/Microsoft/types-publisher).

+I sure hope this will happen and that the transition is smooth.

+When I do the transition myself I will update here.
+For now I am still using typings.

 ## Installing definition